-Last night I cooked for 10 of us, and initially it was going to be a stew; but then I went through the refrigerator and found I needed to clear out lots of ingredients.
+Last night I cooked for 10 of us, and initially it was going to be a stew; but then I went through the fridge and found I needed to clear out lots of ingredients.
 Plus, I’d bought some beautiful lamb from a butchers on Broadway Market, and ended up cooking that on a portable barbecue.
 I guess that shows that cooking at home is different in that you can be much more spontaneous.
 In most restaurants you need to stick with your menu, as that’s what customers are coming to experience.

 Although this is the third kitchen I’ve built with Roundhouse, and using Fisher & Paykel appliances, it’s also the first kitchen I’ve built where I’ve used some stainless steel benching, although the bulk of my benchtops are iroko wood.
 I’ve avoided stainless steel in the past because I work all day in commercial kitchen environments, so it made no sense to leave work and then go home to something similar.
 I like it though, and interestingly it helps brighten up the kitchen.